mantidproject/mantid/docs/source/algorithms/CalMuonDetectorPhases-v1.rst

 calculating the asymmetry and fitting this to get the frequency.
 This value of :math:`\omega` is then treated as a fixed constant when fitting the spectra to the function above.

-The algorithm outputs a table workspace containing the detector ID, the asymmetry and the phase.
+The algorithm outputs a table workspace containing the spectrum number, the asymmetry and the phase.
 This table is intended to be used as the input *PhaseTable* to :ref:`PhaseQuad <algm-PhaseQuad>`.
+Usually for muon instruments, each spectrum will correspond to one detector (spectrum number = detector ID).

 In addition, the fitting results are returned in a workspace group, where each of the items stores the original data (after removing the exponential decay), the data simulated with the fitting function and the difference between data and fit as spectra 0, 1 and 2 respectively.